Early Child Development | Home | Toddlers (1-3yrs)

 How to Create a Toddler Friendly Home

-And this confidence and self-esteem provides a solid foundation for how they will approach other people and the world around them for the rest of their lives.
+This confidence and self-esteem provide a solid foundation for how they will approach other people and the world around them for the rest of their lives.

-Over the past couple of months, I have been watching my 2 year old toddler blossom more and more into his own independent little person.
-I am often surprised by how much he is capable of and I constantly have to remind myself to let him try to do things for himself.
+Over the past couple of months, I have been watching my 2-year-old toddler blossom more and more into an independent little person.
+I am often surprised by how much he is capable of, and I constantly have to remind myself to let him try to do things for himself.

 So to accommodate and encourage his independence and growth, I started making some changes and additions to our home.
 Here is what we have so far!